Transport of finiteness structures and applications: On the transport of finiteness structures

-All along the text, we try to provide relevant counter-examples in order to motivate the various notions we introduce, and also to emphasize the complex structure of finiteness spaces.
-These will often refer to a situation like the above one, where $\fA\subseteq\powerset A$ is downwards closed for inclusion, closed under finite unions, and contains $\PFin{A}$, but $\fA\subsetneq\bidual[A]\fA$.
-In that case, we say $\fA$ is a \definitive{fake finiteness structure} on $A$.
+All along the text, we provide relevant counter-examples in order to motivate the various notions we introduce, and also to emphasize the complex structure of finiteness spaces.
+These will often refer to a situation like the above one: we say $\fA\subseteq\powerset A$ is a \definitive{fake finiteness structure} on $A$ if $\fA$ is downwards closed for inclusion, closed under finite unions, and contains $\PFin{A}$, but $\fA\not=\bidual[A]\fA$.
 Below we present another fake finiteness structure, the properties of which will be useful in some of our arguments.